Itsy Bitsy UX Redesign

 What I Learned:

-• Understood how small usability gaps—like slow load time or unclear navigation—can significantly impact user trust and engagement.
+• Small usability gaps like slow load times or unclear navigation can strongly impact trust and engagement.

 Next Steps: